bensampson5/libsv/README.md

 pytest
 ```

-Each test generates an associated .fst waveform file that is written out to the `build` directory that can be viewed
+Each test generates an associated `.fst` waveform file that is written out to the `build/` directory that can be viewed
 using [GTKWave][GTKWAVE].